lisaliskin/lisaliskin/README.md

 </div>
 </div>

-<h4 align="center">👩🏼‍💻 <My name is Lisa and I'm a Frontend developer /></h4>
+<h4 align="center">👩🏼‍💻 My name is Lisa and I'm a Frontend developer</h4>
-<p>I've been working as a web developer for a year and a half.
-I am looking for a company with an open, positive corporate culture, where I can create/improve applications with meaning together with the DEV team. ✌🏼
+<p align="center">I've been working as a web developer for a year and a half.
+I am looking for a company with an open, positive corporate culture, where I can create/improve applications with meaning together with the DEV team. ✌🏼<br></p>

-I like Lego, taking pictures on film camera, making desserts and traveling.<p>
+ <p align="center">I like Lego, taking pictures on film camera, making desserts and traveling.</p>
 <h3 align="center">:hammer_and_wrench: Languages and Tools :</h3>

 <div align="center">